FrediKats/VkLibrary/README.md

 ```

 ### Uploading files
-VkLibrary has a helper section containing methods for photo/video/audio/document uploading.
+VkLibrary has a helper section containing methods for <a href="https://vk.com/dev/upload_files">photo/video/audio/document uploading</a>.
 This section is called <b>UploadHelper</b>.
 There is an example below on how to upload a document to VK servers:
 ```c#
 // Get documents upload server. string serverUrl = await vk.UploadHelper.GetDocsUploadServer();